 Diego Gómez-Venegas is a media researcher and media artist based in Berlin.
 He studies the processes of knowledge formation, the reconfiguration of power flows, and the constitution of collective wholes that media technologies may activate and set in motion.

-Other writings of his on this subject are “Forgetting / Cybernetics” in History of Media Studies (Pennsylvania, 2024), “Encoding from/to the Real: On Cybersyn’s Symbolic Politics of Transmission,” in Frictions (Lüneburg, 2023), “Towards the Operative Objects of Post-Capitalism,” with Zerené and Cotoras, in APRJA (Aarhus, 2021), and “Cybersyn and the symbolic memory of paper” in Artnodes (Barcelona, 2019).
+Some of his writings are “Techno-Diagrammatics: An Experimental Inquiry into Cybernetic Modes of Organisation?” in Proceedings of the POM 2024 Conference (Swindon, 2025), Forecasting the Present (Berlin, 2024), “Forgetting / Cybernetics” in History of Media Studies (Pennsylvania, 2024), “Encoding from/to the Real: On Cybersyn’s Symbolic Politics of Transmission,” in Frictions (Lüneburg, 2023), “Towards the Operative Objects of Post-Capitalism,” with Zerené and Cotoras, in APRJA (Aarhus, 2021), and “Cybersyn and the symbolic memory of paper” in Artnodes (Barcelona, 2019).

 Diego was also the responsible editor of the inaugural issue of the journal Canal: cuadernos de estudios visuales y mediales (Santiago, 2017); co-editor of the book Aciclopedia: Compendium on Form Beyond Canon (Santiago, 2017); and co-author and co-editor of the book Mediaciones Algorítmicas para el Agonismo (Santiago, 2016).
 Similarly, he is the translator of Mieke Bal’s “El compromiso con el mirar” for Canal 2-3 (Santiago, 2019), and the author of “Experimental Design as Archaeological Practice” in Diseña (Santiago, 2018); “La máquina abierta – una máquina odisea” in Qual Quelle (Santiago, 2018); and co-author of “Nature Ex-Novo” in Kepes (Manizales, 2017).